Mang Inasal: History

-Mang Inasal was started by Edgar "Injap" Sia II, who owned his first business at the age of twenty.
-Sia engaged in the food business at twenty-six years of age, opening the first Mang Inasal branch on December 12, 2003, at the Carpark Building of Robinsons Place Iloilo in downtown Iloilo City.
-The restaurant was an instant success, despite stiff competition from other established grilled-food restaurants.
+Mang Inasal was started by Edgar "Injap" Sia II, who owned his first business at twenty years old.
+Sia engaged in the food business at 26 years old, opening the first Mang Inasal branch on December 12, 2003, at the Carpark Building of Robinsons Place Iloilo in downtown Iloilo City.
+The restaurant was an instant success despite stiff competition from other established grilled-food restaurants.

-Mang Inasal opened its first branches in the Visayan region, later expanding to Mindanao then to Metro Manila.
+Mang Inasal opened its first branches in the Visayas region, later expanding to Mindanao then to Metro Manila.
 The company started franchising in 2005; by 2008, it had opened 23 restaurants, with ten being franchised.
 In 2009, Mang Inasal expanded to over a hundred branches, opening its 100th branch in Kalibo, Aklan.

 In October 2010, 70% of Mang Inasal was acquired by Jollibee Foods Corporation (JFC), for ($68.8 million).
 JFC acquired in April 2016 the remaining 30% previously belonging to Injap Investment, Inc. owned by Sia.
 The Sia family remains involved in the business with Ferdinand Sia as its COO.

 In 2018, Mang Inasal opened its 500th branch in Mandurriao, Iloilo City.
 The first drive-thru branch opened on December 11, 2024, in Santa Maria, Bulacan.
-On August 31, 2025, Mang Inasal’s first and flagship branch in Robinsons Iloilo, reopened after renovations, introducing fifth-generation store design, a dedicated take-out counter, its first cashless ordering kiosk, and a Mang Inasal Heritage Wall.
+On August 31, 2025, Mang Inasal’s first and flagship branch in Robinsons Iloilo, reopened after renovations, introducing a fifth-generation store design, a dedicated take-out counter, its first cashless ordering kiosk, and a Mang Inasal Heritage Wall.